Long Mynd: Commoning on Long Mynd

-There is pollen evidence to show that trees began to be replaced by grass on the plateau of the Long Mynd from the Bronze Age over 2,000 years ago and written evidence of organised management as a grazed common from the 13th century over 700 years ago.
-The Longmynd commoners’ ponies and sheep grazed here are hardy animals and are well adapted to the harsh conditions of life on the hill.
+There is pollen evidence to show that trees began to be replaced by grass on the plateau of the Long Mynd from the Bronze Age and written evidence of organised management as a grazed common from the 13th century.
+The Long Mynd commoners' ponies and sheep grazed here are hardy animals and are well adapted to the harsh conditions of life on the hill.
 They graze selectively and very close to the ground, leaving patches of long vegetation which benefits insects and small mammals.

 This grazing pattern has resulted in a special ecology and the Long Mynd Common is therefore designated as a Site of Special Scientific Interest.
-To enhance the ecology the Longmynd commoners have, since 1999 been in an environmental stewardship scheme that also supports sustainable farming practices.
+To enhance the ecology the commoners have, since 1999 been in an environmental stewardship scheme that also supports sustainable farming practices.

 Livestock grazing plays an important role in maintaining species-rich habitats by controlling the more aggressive plant species which would otherwise dominate the area.

-Other than the boundary fence which is largely maintained by the Longmynd commoners, there is no other fencing on the hill that restricts the movement of livestock.
-Therefore to undertake routine husbandry tasks, Longmynd commoners use dogs to gather their flocks together before driving them off the hill back to the farm.
-The sheep from each farm know instinctively where their flock’s grazing boundary is.
-This ancient practice, known as hefting, is passed down the generations of sheep through the shepherding by the Longmynd commoners.
+Other than the boundary fence which is largely maintained by the commoners, there is no other fencing on the hill that restricts the movement of livestock.
+Therefore, to undertake routine husbandry tasks, commoners use dogs to gather their flocks together before driving them off the hill back to the farm.
+The sheep from each farm know instinctively where their flock's grazing boundary is.
+This ancient practice, known as hefting, is passed down the generations of sheep through the shepherding by the commoners.